corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/introduction/key-concepts.md

 ### Ledger Layer

 The Ledger Layer addresses business problems that require some form of distributed ledger.
-This layer solves problems where orchestrating parties must verify something is true without trusting one another.
+This layer solves problems where orchestrating parties must verify that something is true without trusting one another.
-The layer is itself pluggable, enabling you to select different models of ledgers as needed.
+The layer is itself pluggable, enabling you to select different ledger models as needed.
-When the lifecycle of data continues beyond the parties first interacting with it, the Ledger Layer allows its evolution without the input of the creating party.
+When the lifecycle of data continues beyond the parties' first interaction with it, the Ledger Layer allows its evolution without the input of the creating party.
-Ledger code adds the ability to cryptographically verify proposed changes to data such that no parties can repudiate they agreed.
+Ledger code adds the ability to cryptographically verify proposed changes to data such that no parties can repudiate what was agreed.
 Future versions will contain the following ledger models:
 *	[Consensual ](#consensual)
 *	[UTXO](#UTXO)